How to Fix PS4 Error CE-32895-7

 7. Wait until the firmware update is downloaded and installed, then reboot your console conventionally and see if the problem is now resolved.

-In case you still end up seeing the CE-32895-7 error while installing this firmware version, move down to the final fix below.
+If you still encounter the CE-32895-7 error while installing this firmware version, move down to the final fix below.

 Keep in mind that this particular error code (CE-30392-7) is categorized as a hardware error in Sony’s documentation.
 Although it might also be caused by a firmware problem, chances are you are actually dealing with a hardware issue if none of the potential fixes have worked for you.

-If this scenario is applicable, either contact with your warranty assigned service or get in contact with a Sony Live agent by using their Contact Us page to open a Hardware ticket.
+If this scenario is applicable, either use your warranty service or contact a Sony Live agent through their Contact Us page to open a Hardware ticket.

 Opening a hardware ticket with Sony